 - Glas bottle to fill with olive oil or other liquids

-Microplastics are tiny pieces of plastic which are in the water and often not visible for our eyes.
+Microplastics are tiny pieces of plastic that are in the water and often not visible for our eyes.
 They pollute the oceans and can also be found in the tap water of several countries.
-Furthermore, fish from the sea is often full of microplastic which gets eaten by people.
+Furthermore, fish from the sea are often full of Microplastic, which gets eaten by people.
 Microplastic is a global environmental problem.

 What can we do to fight Microplastic pollution?

-For example, for us, one big challenge that we had to face is toothpaste.
-There are possibilities to buy toothpaste without the tube, like in the form of a pill which melts in your mouth.
-But since we are vegans, we use a toothpaste that contains Vitamin B12, which is very important for us and a great way of adding it to our diet.
-In this way, we don’t have to carry many supplements for example if we travel and supplements are often sold in plastic packaging too so you might see the point here.
+One example from our life, which is a big challenge we had to face, is toothpaste.
+There are ways to buy toothpaste without the plastic tube.
+Like for example, from Georganics, which sells toothpaste in glass jars.
+And even in the form of a tablet that melts in your mouth.
+But since we are vegans, we use a toothpaste from Sante that contains Vitamin B12, which is very important for us and a great way of adding it to our diet.
+In this way, we don’t have to carry many supplements; for example, when we travel and supplements are often sold in plastic packaging too so you might see the point here.

-What we want to tell you with that is, there is a possibility for almost everything, but it’s okay to go step by step and constantly grow into that.
-In the end, it’s only important that you don’t give up or ignore these issues our world has.
+The reason why we mention this is because we want to show you that we know how hard it can be.
+We believe today there are ways to avoid plastic for almost everything.
+But it is okay to go step by step and continuously grow into that.
+In the end, it’s only important that we don’t give up or ignore these issues our world has.
+If everyone helps with doing their part, we can make a big change in the world together.
 We believe that every little change helps when it comes to sustainability.

-Some products that easily can be changed in cosmetics are:
+Some products that you can change easily in cosmetics are:

 - Shower cream and shampoo as a soap bar instead of a tube